18 Home Hacks That Actually Help You Save Money Every Month

 Old bulbs are energy hogs that don’t last.
 LEDs flip that script, they use up to 75% less power and can last 20 times longer.
 A single bulb can save $50 to $100 over its lifetime, and most cost just a few bucks.

-They also come in a variety of tones and brightness levels, so you don’t have to settle for that weird hospital glow.
+They also come in different tones and brightness levels, so you don’t have to settle for that weird hospital glow.
 Swap them out one room at a time, and you’ll see the difference on your electric bill fast.

-Many utility companies even offer rebates, making this upgrade even cheaper.
-It’s low effort, high reward, and one of the easiest places to start.
+Many utility companies even offer rebates, making this one of the easiest household hacks to save money.
+It’s a small change that keeps paying back.

 Unplug Appliances When Not in Use